OctopusDeploy/blog/blog/2021-10/getting-started-with-ldap-auth-provider/index.md

 ![failed user lookup](failed-user-lookup.png)

 The error, "Unable to connect to the LDAP server.
 Please see your administrator if this re-occurs.
 Error Code 49 Invalid Credentials", is an LDAP lookup error.
-I mistyped the password for the lookup user.
+I mistyped the password for the Lookup User.

 LDAP also returns a data code for each error code.
 To find that information, open your Octopus Server logs.